9 Key Aged Care Home Considerations for People Living with Dementia

 3. Does the aged care home routinely provide meaningful activities to enhance wellbeing?

 When you visit the facility, you can always check the activities schedule for yourself (you’ll usually find it pinned up in a common area) and get a feel for what’s being offered.
-If the home has only one full-time diversional therapist, it’s worth asking what happens on weekends, or when that person is sick or goes on leave, as the days can get very long and lonely.
+It’s also helpful to look around for “signs of life”.
+For example, I recently visited the dementia ward at Ascott Gardens Orange; there were pots outside that had been freshly painted by residents and were out to dry.

 4. Does the aged care home prioritise movement?